heidiyliu/heidiyliu.github.io/tabs/about.md

 **Travel & Adventure**

-I love unfamiliar places.
+Travel around the world is my main goal.
 After college, I spent a gap year traveling through Europe and Asia, and I hope to see as much of the world as I can.
 The North and South Poles remain on the list.

 Skiing, hiking, biking, and, more recently, skydiving keep that list of adventures growing.